- Item 1: Introduction

 Client Tailored Services and Client Imposed Restrictions

-The same suite of services is available to all of our clients.
+The same suite of services is available to all our clients.
 However, individual client financial plans and their implementation will differ based on 1) which services the client chooses to engage us for, and 2) the information they have provided to us regarding goals, income, tax levels, and risk tolerance levels.

-Client-specific investment information that is provided to us is documented in an Investment Policy Statement or investment plan, and is used to select a portfolio that matches targets and needs.
+Client-specific investment information that is provided to us is documented in an Investment Policy Statement or investment plan and is used to select a portfolio that matches targets and needs.

 Wrap Fee Programs